The Amitabha Sutra Spoken by the Buddha

 The following phrases can be used interchangeably with “holding fast to the Name”: “reciting without forsaking”, “uninterrupted recitation for the rest of this life”, “Amitabha-recitation in this entire life,” and “just ten times or even once” (for those near the end-of-life).

 Some people split the phrase into three – what is meant by roots of virtues, what is meant by meritorious blessings and what is meant by causal conditions, in order to explain.
-However, Master Shandao did not split the phrase; but simply explained miscellaneous virtues according to circumstances.
+However, Master Shandao did not split the phrase; but, but simply explained miscellaneous virtues according to circumstances.
 Practicing the virtues according to circumstances is miscellaneous virtues, and miscellaneous virtues must be performed according to our circumstances, because they are not according to the Buddha’s circumstances.

 “Single-minded without confusion” is the mind of exclusive belief in Amitabha Buddha, and the exclusive practice of reciting Amitabha’s Name.
 This means: no other mind, unchanged, and not mixed or confused.